 Before I do that, however, I would like to look at what the term fake means in common usage regarding news.
 And I would also like to look at few other news-related words: inaccurate, unethical, and biased news.

 Real Fake News

 In common usage, the word fake means entirely made up or a copycat of something real.
 For instance, if we were to speak of fake story, it would be a story that someone made up and had no actual bearing in reality.
 As another example, a fake diamond is a piece of material that looks like a diamond but that is made of cheap, look-a-like material.

-In common usage, fake news is the type of news we might see in the National Enquirer—stories like “Rural Farmwife Gives Birth to Two-headed Alien” or “Elvis Seen Windsurfing Near Shores of Mediterranean Island”.
+In common usage, fake news is the type of news we might see in the National Enquirer.
+For instances, stories like “Rural Farmwife Gives Birth to Two-headed Alien” or “Elvis Seen Windsurfing Near Shores of Mediterranean Island” are certainly fake news.
 We recognize that these stories are fake because they have no basis in reality.
 They are often completely fabricated or based on facts taken wildly out of context.

 This is quite a bit different from the way legitimate news sources operate.

 Real news reporters are required to adhere to basic journalist standards and ethics.
 For instance, the Society of Professional Journalists has a basic code of ethics, that members must follow.
 It contains ethics standards such as these:

 Journalists are required to

 “Take responsibility for the accuracy of their work.
 Verify information before releasing it.
 Use original sources whenever possible.